 Marriage brings our relationships into a heteronormative standard that perpetuates inequalities.
-This is the case of the ˁaqd al-nikāḥ as well as marriage as it is conceptualized within American law.
+This is the case of the ˁaqd al-nikāḥ as well as marriage as it is conceptualized within American law and social norms.
 But I’m also concerned about the social aspects of marriage that put limits on our queerness as well.
 Some queer folks imagine that our liberation will only happen when we’ve been able to assimilate into normative society.
 When we have been accepted as normal as everyone else.
 But what value does this assimilation have for the rest of us when it often means sidelining our differences?
 Zaynab Shahar, a co-founder of Masjid al-Rabia (a Chicago mosque dedicated to the spiritual care of marginalized Muslims), speaks about this very problem when she writes that our liberation need not rest on our acceptance into mainstream mosques:

 I know there are queer Muslims who believe once we’ve assimilated into mainstream mosques then we’ll have broken through.
 I also think there’s something to be said for the totality of liberation’s horizon not being assimilation into mainstream mosques, but really disrupting what is mainstream and what is written off as “fringe” or third space.

 Why do some of us imagine our liberation to be found in assimilation into normative society?
 Are we looking for the approval of mainstream communities?
-To say it quite frankly, I’m tired of the centrality marriage tends to take whenever queer Muslims such as myself talk theology.
+To say it quite frankly, I’m tired of the centrality marriage tends to take whenever queer Muslims such as myself talk fiqh (jurisprudence) and theology.
 As if we need to justify our right to the marriage contract in order to prove that we are good, pious Muslims.
 And that our goodness and our piety rests on the approval of the mainstream.
 But the mainstream has already rejected us.
 To come close to their acceptance means to fit into whatever heteronormative ideal that was never meant for us.

 I don’t mean to suggest we evacuate ourselves from mainstream mosques all together.
 Some of us don’t have that privilege.
 And if for anyone, we owe it to our past selves to do work there when we are able.
 I see this engagement most useful in demanding our safety in these mosques.
 We simply want to be able to pray someplace without worrying about facing homophobia, transphobia, and haram-policing.
 We want to be loved by our families and our communities.
-Our liberation does not depend on whether or not we convince Imam So-And-So to gay marry us.
+But our liberation does not depend on whether or not we convince Imam So-And-So to gay marry us.
 Or whether or not we have finally been able to interpret Islamic marriage to include us too.
 This parallels the struggles of other queer folks for whom gay marriage activism does very little.

 To focus our activism on marriage does an injustice to our queerness.
 It is a form of respectability politics that I no longer want to participate in.
 Besides Shahar, there are a few queer theorists that come to mind while criticizing our attempts at normalizing our queerness.
 Judith Butler, José Muñoz, and Michael Warner have all addressed concerns about the centrality marriage has taken in the gay rights movement.
 In her essay on kinship and gay marriage, Butler writes that the “sexual field has become foreclosed” and “the lost horizon of radical sexual politics” has become unnameable, unthinkable, even ungrievable (Butler, Undoing Gender, p.
 130).
 When marriage does seem to be unsatisfying to our queerness, there is a certain unnameability to what we are missing.
 If anything, we have lost the more radical strain of the gay rights movement.
 It also means it excludes queer folks whose sex lives and gendered selves do not fit in.
 When the image of the white, middle class, de-sexualized gay couple becomes the standard, other queer people, other relationships, other sex lives, and other genders end up being excluded, illegitimate, and read as failures to the cause of gay liberation.
 Both points about the exclusion of radical sexual politics and the exclusion of other queer people is brought up by Michael Warner in The Trouble with Normal.
 There’s a paragraph that deserves to be quoted in full: